ArctosDB/documentation-wiki/_documentation/dataentry.markdown

 ## About

-The form is highly customizable.
-It is almost always worth spending some time customizing before entering any data.
+The form is highly customizable, and it is almost always worth spending some time customizing before entering data.

+It is possible to customize in ways that cannot save successfully.
+(For example, all place-time data may be removed from the form.)
+The user is expected to follow documentation, have a basic understanding of data and dependencies, and act accordingly.

 ## Modes